ohmohmpr/P04_Instance-Completion-and-Motion-Estimation-with-Deep-Shape-Priors-for-Autonomous-Driving/README.md

 |48| interesting  | no moving cars in the first half adn moving in the second half, 3D detection couldn't detect the turning cars. |
 |49| very interesting  | lots of cars |

+Not sure how to get correctly ground truth

 ### IPB